David-LeK/vietnam-ideological-defense/core_arguments_en.md

 * All religions and ethnic groups are equal and develop together; the material and spiritual life of ethnic minority areas is constantly being improved.
 * Resolutely fight against reactionary organizations that abuse the guise of "ethnicity" and "religion" to divide the great national unity and conduct terrorist or separatist activities.

+**Allegation:** Exploits religious "online phenomena" (like the Thich Minh Tue case) or individual misconduct to accuse the government of obstructing freedom of belief and suppressing practitioners.
+* The intervention of authorities is to ensure security, order, social safety, and the lives of citizens, not to prohibit belief.
+* It is necessary to distinguish clearly between genuine religious practice and the abuse of belief to cause trouble, profiteer, or sabotage ("clickbait", incitement).
+* The consistent policy is to respect freedom of belief but law must be upheld; any abuse will be handled.

 **23. On Natural Disaster Prevention, Control, and Search and Rescue:**

 **Allegation:** Distorts that "man-made disasters exceed natural ones," blaming all damages on the Party and State; falsely accuses the government of being "insensitive," "abandoning the people," and "prohibiting charity"; claims the armed forces' rescue efforts are just "staging" or "performance."